HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 1. `message` - String containing a message to be signed
 2. `addressIndex` - Address index to sign the message with
+3. `network` - The network this dApp is expecting the client to be.
+The request will fail if the client's network is different from this params value

 **Request:**